Vasa Pelagić: Legacy

 Vasa Pelagić's influence on the development of physical education and sports in Serbia and in Bosnia and Herzegovina was of great significance.
 Because of his theoretical and practical work, most of all in the school of physical education he is classified as one of the most important personalities from Bosnia and Herzegovina from that particular era, and within the area of physical culture.
 He also gave a great significance to the development of theory of physical exercise, physical education in schools, promoted games and other sport activities.
 He was a first theoretician and a pioneer of modern theory of physical culture in Bosnia and Serbia.
 Pelagić's role was creating and developing the theory of physical culture in the territory of Bosnia and Herzegovina and Serbia.

 During the thirty years of his revolutionary life and lengthy prison terms Pelagić managed to publish numerous books, pedagogic treatises and books aimed at educating people, which brought him fame as "the people's teacher".
 Vasa Pelagić's Narodni učitelj ("People's Teacher") was from 1879 until 1894 published in four editions in circulation of 18,000, while all his other books and booklets reached the circulation of 212,000 before his death, which made him probably the most widely read Serbian writer.
 Alongside a vehement anti-clericalism his books spread early socialist ideas.

+In the Kingdom of Yugoslavia, a group of communists were known as the Pelagićevci, named after him.